Ponce City Market

 Ponce City Market is a mixed-use development located in a former Sears catalogue facility in Atlanta, with national and local retail anchors, restaurants, a food hall, boutiques and offices, and residential units.
 It is located adjacent to the intersection of the BeltLine with Ponce de Leon Avenue in the Old Fourth Ward near Virginia Highland, Poncey-Highland and Midtown neighborhoods.
-The 2.1 e6sqft building, one of the largest by volume in the Southeast United States, was used by Sears, Roebuck and Co. from 1926–1987 and later by the City of Atlanta as "City Hall East".
+The 2.1 e6sqft building, one of the largest by volume in the Southeast United States, was used by Sears, Roebuck and Co. from 1926 to 1987 and later by the City of Atlanta as "City Hall East".
 The building's lot covers 16 acre.
 Ponce City Market officially opened on August 25, 2014.
 It was listed on the National Register of Historic Places in 2016.

 Occupants

 The complex contains offices, apartments, a gourmet food hall, retail stores, educational facilities, and a rooftop amusement park.

 Larger retail stores include Anthropologie, Citizen Supply, J. Crew, Williams Sonoma, and West Elm.
-Ponce City Market states that its food hall is similar to the famous Chelsea Market, New York City, also owned by Jamestown.
+Ponce City Market states that its food hall is similar to the famous Chelsea Market, New York City, formerly owned by Jamestown.
 James Beard-awarded chefs with presence in the food hall include Anne Quatrano of Bacchanalia/Star Provisions, Linton Hopkins of Restaurant Eugene, and Sean Brock of Charleston, S.C.'s Husk restaurant.

-Prominent office occupants include the parent company of the global marketing platform service MailChimp, Pinterest, Rocket Science Group, and the educational website HowStuffWorks.
+Prominent office occupants include the parent company of the global marketing platform service MailChimp, Pinterest, Rocket Science Group, FanDuel and the educational website HowStuffWorks.